ORIGIN STORY

 Landrace

-Heirloom Ethiopian varieties that evolved naturally.
+A general term for indigenous Heirloom Ethiopian varieties that evolved naturally.

 Caturra